 Consider a usual chord diagram and pick four points in $\R\setminus \bigcup \left\lbrace \text{chords}\right\rbrace$, labelled from $1$ to $4$ according to the orientation of $\R$.
 There are $16$ ways to complete this into a $V^2$-diagram, represented by trees as shown in Figure~\ref{pic:spantrees}.

-Each of these $V^2$-diagrams can be desingularised into a $V$-diagram in either $6$ ways (for the first four diagrams on Figure~\ref{pic:spantrees}) or $4$ ways (for the remaining twelve), by which the tree is split into a $V$ and an ordinary chord.
+By a \textit{desingularization} of a $V^2$-diagram $D$ we mean a $V$-diagram from which one can recover $D$ by shrinking to a point an interval of the base line that contains no endpoints of any chords in its interior.
+Each of the $V^2$-diagrams on Figure~\ref{pic:spantrees} can be desingularized in either $6$ ways (for the first four) or $4$ ways (for the remaining twelve), by which the tree is split into a $V$ and an ordinary chord.

-\begin{notation} By each of the $16$ graphs in Figure~\ref{pic:spantrees} we mean the linear combination of all possible desingularisations of the corresponding $V^2$-diagram, where the coefficient for each summand is the product of two signs: \begin{itemize} \item $(-1)^k$ where $k$ is the label of the vertex where the desingularisation has occurred; \item $\lk(P,P^\prime)$ where $P$ and $P^\prime$ are the $V$ and the ordinary chord that result from the desingularisation. \end{itemize} \end{notation}
+\begin{notation} By each of the $16$ graphs in Figure~\ref{pic:spantrees} we mean the linear combination of all possible desingularizations of the corresponding $V^2$-diagram, where the coefficient for each summand is the product of two signs: \begin{itemize} \item $(-1)^k$ where $k\in \{1,\ldots , 4\}$ is the label of the desingularized vertex; \item $\lk(P,P^\prime)$ where $P$ and $P^\prime$ are the $V$ and the ordinary chord that result from the desingularization. \end{itemize} Two examples are presented in Figure~\ref{pic:expld}. \end{notation}

-The $16$T and $28$T relations are as shown in Figure~\ref{pic:16T}.
-For comparison, the usual $4$T relations with the present notations are shown in Figure~\ref{pic:4T}.
+The $16$T and $28$T relations are as shown in Figures~\ref{pic:16T} and~\ref{pic:28T}.
+For comparison, the usual $4$T relations with our compact notation are shown in Figure~\ref{pic:4T}.

-\begin{remark} The three $28$T relations as they are presented here look like they can be obtained from each other by moving the point at infinity (and applying the second $16$T relation where necessary).
-However, this fails when the relations are presented in extended fashion, with $28$ $V^2$-diagrams, because the linking numbers involved actually depend on the point at infinity.
-The independence in the case of the usual $4$T relations is related with the $1$-$1$ correspondence between long knots and compact knots.
-There is no such correspondence at the level of higher degree (co)cycles. \end{remark}
+\begin{remark} The three $28$T relations as they are presented here in Figure~\ref{pic:28T} look like they can be obtained from each other by moving the point at infinity (and applying the second $16$T relation where necessary).
+However, this fails when the relations are presented in extended fashion, with each diagram expanded as in Figure~\ref{pic:expld} and $28$ $V$-diagrams in total, because the linking numbers involved actually depend on the point at infinity.
+The fact that the usual $4$T relations can be written without referring to the point at infinity is morally related to the one-to-one correspondence between long knots and compact knots (embeddings of $\S^1$ into $\S^3$) at the level of isotopy classes.
+There is no such correspondence at the level of higher (co)cycles. \end{remark}